DaviAraujoCC/Githubrunner-operator/README.md

 **The main purpose of this project is to create a simple autoscale for self-hosted github runners.**

-When we began to use self hosted runners the main problem was how to increase the number of runners when the developers are using the runners at the same time.
-This operator do this by modifying runners replicas value.
+When we began to use self hosted runners the main problem was how to increase the number of runners when the developers are using it at the same time.
+This operator do this by modifying runners replicas value according to the usage.

 The strategy used is, when the percentage of idle runners is less than 40% a calculation is made and replicas are set based on the result of this expression: `(Replicas + (Replicas / 2))`, otherside when the percentage of idle runners is more than 80%, replicas are set using the expression `(Replicas - (Replicas / 3))`.